+The economies of the Horn of Africa countries have experienced some structural change but, like many other African countries, this transformation is mainly between subsistence agriculture and low-end services.
+The share of the agriculture sector in total regional GDP declined from 46.7% in 1997 to 28.9% in 2019.
 The contribution of the manufacturing sector increased slightly from 7.8% to 11.3% over the same period.
 The service sector has become the dominant economic activity in the Horn, with its contribution to total regional GDP increasing from 35.9% in 1997 to 48.4% in 2019.
-However, this regional picture masks large differences between countries (see Chart 9).
+However, this regional picture masks large differences between countries (see Chart 8).